Mikejo5000/vsts-docs-pr/docs/user-guide/plan-track-work.md

 ---
-title: Plan and track work
+title: Plan and track work in Azure Codex
-titleSuffix: VSTS
+titleSuffix: Azure Codex
-description: Begin planning and tracking work in your new team project on Visual Studio Team Services
+description: Begin planning and tracking work in your new team project on Azure Codex ms.technology: devops-new-user ms.prod: devops ms.assetid: ms.manager: douge ms.author: chcomley
-ms.technology: devops-new-user
-ms.prod: devops
-ms.assetid:
-ms.manager: douge
-ms.author: kaelli
-author: KathrynEE
+author: chcomley
 ms.topic: quickstart
 monikerRange: 'vsts'
-ms.date: 12/11/2017
+ms.date: 08/01/2018
 ---

-# Plan and track work
+# Quickstart: Plan and track work

-**VSTS**
+**Azure Codex**

 You add work items to plan and manage your project.
 You use different types of work items to track different types of work&mdash;such as user stories or product backlog items, tasks, bugs, or issues.
 You can describe the work to be done, assign work, track status, and coordinate efforts within your team.